bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 To understand what's about to change, and why, let's look at the life of a single post at this point in the site's evolution.

-Allison starts by composing the post in her favourite client, Mars Edit.
-When the content is ready she pushes the *Publish* button and Mars Edit sends the new post to the server with an HTTP request Wordpress XML-RPC URL on the `podfeet.com` site.
+Allison starts by composing the post in her favourite client, [MarsEdit](https://redsweater.com/marsedit/).
+When the content is ready she pushes the *Publish* button and MarsEdit sends the new post to the server with an HTTP request Wordpress XML-RPC URL on the `podfeet.com` site.
 The web server app listening for HTTP requests is Apache, so it receives the request from MarsEdit and assigns an Apache *worker process* to the request.
 This is a Linux process that does all the work for this request.
-While it is servicing this request it can't do anything else, so if another requests arrives on the server before this worker finishes, Apache has to use a second parallel worker processes for the other request.
-This means that on a busy Apache web server there can be a lot of workers running at the same time.
+While the worker is servicing this request it can't do anything else, so if another requests arrives on the server before this worker finishes, Apache has to use a second parallel worker processes for the other request.
+On a busy Apache web server there can be a lot of workers running at the same time!

-The URL MarsEdit called is part of the Wordpress web app which is written in PHP, so the Apache worker process has to load the PHP language into itself, and it does this using the `mod_php` Apache plugin.
-Now that the worker has learned how to execute PHP code, it gets to work dealing with Allison's XML-RPC request to publish her new post by executing the Wordpress PHP code.
-To publish a post all attachments need to get written to the Wordpress uploads folder, and the post an all its metadata need to get written to the database.
+The XML-RPC URL MarsEdit called is part of the Wordpress which is written in PHP, so the Apache worker process has to load the PHP language into itself.
+Apache workers *learn* PHP using the `mod_php` Apache module.
+Now that the worker has learned how to execute PHP code, it gets to work dealing with Allison's XML-RPC request to publish her new article by executing the Wordpress PHP code.
+To publish an article all attachments need to get written to the Wordpress uploads folder, and the article and all its metadata need to get written to the database.

 For simplicity, I'm going to ignore the reality that publishing a post actually requires a back-and-forth between the Wordpress code and MarsEdit.
-Due to various optimisations in the HTTP protocol the same Apache worker will handle the full back-and-forth, so blurring it all into one request is a reasonable thing to do for clarity.
+Due to various optimisations in the HTTP protocol, the same Apache worker will handle the full back-and-forth, so blurring it all into one request is a reasonable thing to do for clarity.

-Putting it all together the Apache worker process needs to:
+To publish the article the Apache worker process needs to:

-1. Load `mod_php` so it can execute the Wordpress code (costs CPU time and RAM)
+1. Load `mod_php` so it can execute the Wordpress code (which costs CPU time and consumes RAM)
 2. Save all attachments into the Wordpress uploads folder
 3. Connect to the database
 4. Write the content of the post into the database